 In this scenario, the thinking person uses maximum information available to him (moldy bread is bad, but not-moldy bread is good).
 The emoting individual, however, uses only part of the information (moldy bread is unpleasant).

-Thus, Ellis argues, the thinking individual is a person who is able to make better, more informed decisions because he is less biased by previous experiences.
-Also, he can consider his past experiences without being overwhelmed by them.
+A thinking individual is a person who is able to make better, more informed decisions because he is less biased by previous experiences.
+Furthermore, he also considers his past experiences without being overwhelmed by them.

 “Man, in competition with other animals, once had the problem of seeing, moving, and thinking better than they did, in order to ensure his own survival.
 Today, after inventing eyeglasses, radar, aircraft, electronic calculators, and other perceiving-moving-thinking aids, he rules supreme on this earth and is literally seeking other worlds to conquer.